 Aussie Bakery All Natural Puff Pastry Sheets

-This brand prides themselves on being 100% vegan, and rightfully so.
+This brand prides itself on being 100% vegan, and rightfully so.

 You can’t taste, see, or feel the difference.

-They have a nice dark golden color, which is a little different than the light golden of most puff pastries but that’s the only difference.
+They have a nice dark golden color, slightly different from the light gold of most puff pastries, but that’s the only difference.

 It still has that light and airy feel that goes well with all filling and desserts.

-It’s flaky and delicious and a smaller brand that is big on quality.
+It’s flaky and delicious and a smaller brand big on quality.
 So, you won’t be disappointed if you give it a try.

 Pampas Puff Pastry Sheets